 - 3 large egg yolks

-- caramel sauce, store bought or homemade, recipe follows
+- Salted caramel sauce, recipe here or store bought

 - To prepare crust: Preheat oven to 350 degrees.
 In a large mixing bowl, mix together crushed graham crackers and light-brown sugar (being sure to break up any clumps of the brown sugar).
 Pour in melted butter and mix until mixture is evenly coated.
 Firmly press mixture into the bottom and sides of a 9-inch spring-form pan coming within about 1-inch of the top edge.
 Bake in preheated oven for 8-9 minutes until lightly browned.
 Remove from oven and allow to cool while preparing filling.
 Reduce oven temperature to 325 degrees.

 - In a large mixing bowl, using an electric hand mixer set on low speed, blend together cream cheese, light-brown sugar and granulated sugar until smooth, about - 30 seconds.
 Mix in flour, cinnamon, nutmeg and ginger.
 Add in pumpkin and vanilla and mix on low speed just until combined.
 Add in whole eggs one at a time, mixing after each addition just until combine, then add in egg yolks and mix just until combine.
 Lift and tap mixing bowl against the counter several times to release air bubbles from mixture.
 Pour mixture into graham cracker crust and bake in preheated oven (325 degrees) for 1 hour, then turn oven off and allow cheesecake to rest in oven 25 - 30 minutes (without opening oven door).
 Remove from oven and allow to cool 15 minutes, then cover with plastic wrap and chill 5 hours.
-Slice and drizzle each serving with a generous amount of caramel sauce, sprinkle with a pinch of coarse sea salt then top with optional sweetened whipped cream.
+Slice and drizzle each serving with salted caramel sauce then top with optional sweetened whipped cream.
 Store in refrigerator in an airtight container.

 - Recipe Source: Cooking Classy